Cooking On The Ranch

 4.78 from 9 votes

-Grilled Country Style Pork Ribs, Campfire Ribs
+Grilled Country Style Pork Ribs

-This is a recipe for Campfire Ribs.
-A country style pork ribs recipe that’s easy enough to take on a camping trip and perfect for feeding a hungry back-yard BBQ party crowd.
+A country style pork ribs recipe that's easy enough to take on a camping trip and perfect for feeding a hungry back-yard BBQ party crowd.
 A quick stovetop simmer and then a long marinade makes these country style pork ribs a breeze to finish on the grill or over a campfire.

 Prep Time10 minutes mins